imanuelgittens/javascript-studies/Course-08-Building-High-Performance-Modern-JavaScript-Web-Applications/Section-03-Mastering-The-Document-Object-Model/questions.md

 The regular expression above will match any vowel.

 Regular expressions also take things further with character sets.
-A range of common characters can be matched by placing a hyphen between the start and end of the range. let look at an example
+A range of common characters can be matched by placing a hyphen between the start and end of the range.
+Let's look at an example

     [A-Z]

-This regular expression will match an **uppercase** letter between A and Z (inclusive).
+This regular expression will match any **uppercase** letter between A and Z (inclusive).
 We can also group these ranges together which allows us to get fancy with regular expressions.
 What patterns to you think this expression will match?